-The Head Teacher is responsible (under current legislation) for arranging the daily collective worship after consulting with the Governing Body.
+The Head Teacher is responsible (under the School Standards and Framework Act 1998) for arranging the daily collective worship after consulting with the Governing Body.
 Daily collective worship must be wholly or mainly of a broadly Christian character.
 The precise nature will depend on the family background, ages and abilities of the pupils.